 One, pick properties that have low maintenance fees.
 The fewer taxes and fees, the better.
 The more automated and digital the process, the better.

 And second, be careful where you buy.
-If there is an extremely complicated bureaucratic apparatus in place, or if you need to lubricate transactions with bribes, then chances are you’re going to have to keep on doing that.
+If there is an extremely complicated bureaucratic apparatus in place, it’s best not to go there.

 Keep things simple.
 And keep them even simpler by not renting your homes out.

 Why shouldn’t you turn your empty homes into rental properties?
-Because you can afford not to.
+Because you can afford not to and because it’s more productive that way.